Roll cage: Road cars

-A newer form of rollover protection, pioneered on the Mercedes-Benz R129 in 1989, is deployable roll hoops that are normally hidden within the body of a car.
+A newer form of rollover protection, pioneered on the Mercedes-Benz R129 in 1989, is deployable roll hoops that are usually hidden within the body of a car.
 When sensors detect an imminent rollover, the roll hoops quickly extend and lock in place.
 Cars that have a deployable rollover protection system include the Peugeot 307 CC, Volvo C70, Mercedes-Benz SL 500, Jaguar XK, and the Lamborghini Reventón Roadster.

 Other applications

-Roll bars are also used historically on row crop tractors, and roll cages are common as part of the cab on modern tractors.
+Roll bars are also used historically on row crop tractors, and roll cages are incorporated as part of the cab on modern tractors.